 During a DebConf we do not have enough people to carry out all the tasks that need doing for the whole event.
 We rely on volunteers to run the equipment in the rooms while talks are taking place.
 Some people volunteer for a single talk, while others volunteer for several.

 There are five roles that need fulfilling:

-The coordinator is responsible for ensuring that everything is working and that everyone is setup and knows how to do their role.
+The coordinator is responsible for ensuring that all equipment is working, and that all necessary volunteers are present, set up, and know how to do their role.
 If someone does not arrive in time, then the coordinator must find someone to replace them, or take their place.

-The sound technician operates the audio mixer and is responsible for ensuring that the audio that is being streamed and recorded as well as the sound in the room itself is intelligible.
-The sound technician must know how to operate the audio devices and mixer that he uses, as this role is critical for not only the video streaming and recording, but also for the talk itself.
+The sound technician operates the audio mixer and is responsible for ensuring that audio is clear and intelligible on the stream and recordings as well as in the room itself.
+The sound technician must know how to operate the audio devices and mixer, as this role is critical for not only the video streaming and recording, but also for the talk itself.

 The channels on the mixer are labelled, indicating to what device each one corresponds.
-The common audio inputs are the wireless and headset mics, the speaker’s computer and the ambient mics (to get the room sound).
-As outputs, we have the streaming/recording and the room speakers, which are controlled by sliders on the right side of the mixer.
+The common audio inputs are the wireless and headset mics, the speaker’s computer, and the ambient mics (to get the room sound).
+The outputs include the streaming/recording and the room speakers, which are controlled by sliders on the right side of the mixer.

 The talk meister introduces the speaker, keeps track of the time and coordinates the question and answer sessions.
 At the end of the talk they also thank the speaker.
 Often the coordinator and the talk meister are the same person when there are not many volunteers.

 Speaker introductions should include a small amount of background information.
 Talk meisters should also remind audience members to wait for the mic before asking a question, as questions asked without the mic will not be heard on the stream and recording.